Master Keyword List

 For example, if you've entered notes in several notepads using the phrase "monetization option," you can filter for that phrase and return every keyword with that phrase in the notepad.

 Earlier, we mentioned how useful it is to label certain keywords as potential "Tier 2s."
-Searching on this filter for that finds them all.
+Using this filter finds them all.

 PCDM Filter

-What the 7 functions mean when filtering PCDM (Predicted Click Demand per Month)...
+What the seven functions mean when filtering PCDM (Predicted Click Demand per Month)...

 All things being equal (see above and below), you'll want to write about these keywords before writing about keywords with lower PCDM.

 Also look at the number of keywords returned.
-The more that you see returned by this filter, the more likely you are to earn a good income from AdSense.
+The more that you see returned by this filter, the more likely you are to earn a good income from AdSense, or from other monetization options.

 Important Point to Remember